 Digressing a bit, you know when you’re bored, on social media, and you go down that rabbit hole, searching and scouring looking for shit?
 Well, last week, I went down that rabbit hole, and found this photo of ex-FWB from January, with some other broad he knocked up (likely, the woman my ex-friend mentioned).
 The petty in me wanted to anonymously e-mail it to my ex-friend.
 But, truth be told, she’s probably seen it.
 Point being, I took pleasure in imagining my ex-friend’s pain.
 Like a lot.

 It was beautiful — glorious, really — being able to experience karma (and its justice being rightly served).
 However, reading the words in the aforementioned article really made me pause.
 I’m sitting with it for a while.

 No Pain, No Gain is one of those songs that reminds me of a bunch of older aunties sitting around the kitchen table — smoking cigarettes, drinking wine, playing spades and talking shit (and lamenting) about men.

 Betty Wright strikes me as one of those aunties, waxing poetic about her experiences with men — schooling us young girls on what (and what not) to do to keep one.

-Basically, No Pain, No Gain reads as a relationship manual of sorts, filled with some gems, but if I’m keeping it real, a whole lot of codependent encouragement and antiquated space junk.
+Basically, No Pain, No Gain reads as a relationship manual of sorts, filled with some gems, but if I’m keeping it real, a whole lot of codependent encouragement.

 Nonetheless, it’s one of those classics to which young (-ish) folks probably just sing along, without really paying attention to the lyrics — and just how problematic they are.
 And this song is problematic as hell.